rafaelmikayelyan/genpass/README.md

 #### Defaults

-`genpass` without arguments is equivalent to 'genpass -lnsu 16', which means 16 character long password made out of upper and lowercase letters, numbers, and symbols
+Running `genpass` without any arguments is equivalent to `genpass -lnsu 16`, generating a 16-character password that includes lowercase and uppercase letters, numbers, and symbols.

 ### Examples
 ```